getGoodUsername/DotFilesConfig/bashrc_modules/README.md

 - replace `<bashrc modules location>` with the `bashrc_modules` location.
   - I would recommend to create a symbolic link in `~` to `bashrc_modules`
-- Note: Use of `find` instead of something like `**/*.sh` because `**/*.sh` would implicitly requires:
+- Note: Use of `find` instead of something like `**/*.sh` because `**/*.sh` implicitly requires:
-  - shopt -s globstar
+  - `shopt -s globstar`
-- shopt -s dotglob can result in unexpected execution
+- Also, if `shopt -s dotglob` is enabled, can result in unexpected execution
-- more dependable to use find in order to avoid having to think about what has or has not been enabled in the current bash shell... and then returning to that state, etc, etc, etc.
+- more dependable to use `find` in order to avoid having to think about what has or has not been enabled in the current bash shell... and then returning to that state, etc, etc, etc.
-- also use -H option with find to allow for bashrc modules location to be a symbolic link
+- also use `-H` option with `find` to allow for `<bashrc modules location>` to be a symbolic link

 ### Load All Modules